Our aim is to promote safe, compassionate, ethical and evidence-informed healthcare for children, adolescents, and young adults with gender dysphoria

 Other countries are seeing growing debate:

 • The official journal of the German Medical Association published an article on the controversies in youth gender transition, stating that "the scientific evidence that these therapies are more beneficial than harmful is not as robust as has long been proclaimed."
 The article discussed the deficiencies in the evidence, noted that countries that were among the first to implement the practice of youth gender transition "are rowing back," and raised questions about implications for Germany's policy.
+A key German-language systematic review (with an English-translated appendix) updated the NICE systematic reviews and concurred with the findings concerning very low certainty of evidence.
+At the same time, the Association of the Scientific Medical Societies in Germany completed a "consensus" guideline that ignores the systematic reviews of evidence and promotes youth transitions.
+The final draft of the guideline is in the comment period through April 19, 2024, but it is not open to comment to anyone but the members of the societies who participated in the guideline creation.
+The draft, which is highly "gender-affirmative" in its recommendations, and the lack of transparency in the comment period, suggests that Germany may find itself at odds with the new focus on creating high-quality, evidence-based guidelines in the space of youth gender medicine.

 • France's National Academy of Medicine has signaled that work is underway to address the emerging issues with medial "gender affirmation" in minors.